-(customary law) also inform judicial matters in both the Analophone Francophone regions, particularly governing those family, inheritance. and property (see Sex p3 and Gender).
-Although multiple legal
+(customarv law) also inform judicial matters in both the Analophone and Francophone regions, particularly those aovernina family. inheritance. and property (see p3 Sex and Gender).
+Although multiple legal its

 Traditional Government Structures

 A number of hereditary kingdoms and chiefdoms still exist predominantly in the Northwest, having partial sovereignty over their territories.
 Kings and chiefs, often called fons, serve as the leaders, judges, and spiritual mediators for their communities whose judgments are binding within their jurisdictions.